-6.3 Environmental risks of the Jadar project
+6.3.
+Environmental risks of the Jadar project

-Đorđević et al. [66] research contains fact-supported analyses that confirm the existence of an unacceptable eco-chemical risk of jadarite mining and lithium extraction due to questionable technology solutions, and because of the specific terrain unsuitable for mining activities.
-The mentioned work was subjected to strict peer review, usually for reputable scientific publications.
+Scientific paper [43] contains fact-supported analyzes that confirm the existence of an unacceptable eco-chemical risk of jadarite mining and lithium extraction due to questionable technology solutions, and because of the specific aquifer terrain unsuitable for mining activities.
+The mentioned work was subjected to strict peer review, usual for reputable scientific publications.
 In addition, the article has resisted serious efforts to deny the facts presented and to have the article retracted.
-After double-checking, the published claims should be given the importance of scientifically confirmed facts.
-In the research Đorđević et al. [66] argue that the Jadar project threatens the water supply of 2.5 million people, it would occupy a territory where 20,000 people live, among which several thousands of farmers would lose their jobs.
-They state that, despite the proposed announced new technology, the company has been unable to meet legal limit values for boron in soil and water [68].
-Unfortunately for the citizens of Serbia, the regulation [68] from 1994 was recently withdrawn, and according to the new one, the maximum content of boron in the soil is not registered at all, so it is possible to exploit jadarite and destroy large areas of land without violating the current Serbian regulation.
-Flooding in the Jadar Valley is illustrated in Figure 8.
+After double checking, the published claims should be given the importance of scientifically confirmed facts.
+Publication [43] argues that the Jadar project threatens the water supply of 2.5 million people, it would occupy a territory where 20 000 people live, among which several thousands of farmers would lose their jobs.
+They state that, despite the proposed announced new technology, the company has been unable to meet legal limit values for boron in soil and water [44].
+Unfortunately for the citizens of Serbia, the regulation [44] from 1994 was recently withdrawn, and according to the new one, the maximum content of boron in the soil is not prescribed, so it is possible to exploit jadarite and destroy large areas of land without violating the current Serbian regulation.